alleycat58uk/xapi/recipes/visited-library.md

 #### Entity Example:
-The actor entity describes the individual that is viewing  a reading list.
+The actor entity describes the individual (or group?) that has visited the library

 _ToDo: Where does this information come from?_